-Question papers and other question matter such as images must not be removed from the examination centre, and questions must not be copied or memorised and thereafter reconstructed or distributed.
+Question papers and other question matter such as images must not be removed from the examination centre, and questions must not be copied or memorised and thereafter reconstructed or distributed, including via any form of social media or instant messaging services.
 To attempt to do so will be regarded as possible misconduct and may be dealt with under the Examination Candidate Misconduct Policy (see Appendix 1).
-Possible penalties include the candidate's attempt at that examination being declared void or part void.
+Possible penalties include the candidate's attempt at that examination being declared void or part void and referral of the incident to the candidate's Senior Responsible Officer (in the UK), or similar if working overseas for potential consideration by the Professional Regulator.